-Special Note: If your average percentage is failing (<55%) in any ONE or more of the following portions of the course, you will not receive a passing grade: exams or lab reports/assignments.
+Special Note: If your average percentage is failing (<55%) in any ONE or more of the following portions of the course, you will not receive a passing grade: Lecture, lab or Evaluation portion.

 Additionally, you must complete all of the lab experiments/reports in order to pass the class.